Zipper merge will upset other drivers. Why you should do it anyway.

 1. Use the zipper merge

-The quickest, most efficient way to merge for a construction zone probably isn’t what you think it is.
+The quickest, most efficient way to merge for a construction zone probably isn’t what you think.
 The “zipper merge,” in which vehicles run in parallel until one lane physically narrows, is better for traffic flow than when vehicles form a single line early.

+The zipper merge means each driver in non-closed lane lets a driver from the closing lane go in front of them.

 Yes, that means the driver you cursed for “cheating” by passing you in the empty lane after you politely merged into the through lane a half-mile before the construction zone was helping traffic flow more than you.
 Sorry.